-Verifying your identity - Anti-Money Laundering and Customer Identification Requirements
+Verifying your identity - Anti-Money Laundering and Customer Identification Requirements and documentation from our investors.

-Anti-Money Laundering and Counter Terrorism Financing legislation requires us to collect identification information and documentation from our investors.
 If you are investing with us for the first time you must provide us with certain information included in the application form and suitable identification documents to enable us to establish your identity.
 If you have a financial adviser, he or she may be able to assist you with this process.